African French: Kinshasa French

-Linguistic Characteristics
+Characteristics

 There are many linguistic differences that occur in Kinshasa French that make it a distinct dialect of French.
-Similarly to many other African dialects of French, many of these linguistic aspects are influenced, either directly or indirectly, by the linguistics of the local African languages spoken.
-It is also essential to note grammatical differences between local Congolese languages and the French language, such as the lack of gendered nouns in the former, which result in linguistic changes when speakers of Congolese native languages speak French.
+Similarly to many other African dialects of French, many of the linguistic aspects are influenced, either directly or indirectly, by the linguistics of the local African languages.
+It is also essential to note that grammatical differences between local Congolese languages and the French language, such as the lack of gendered nouns in the former, result in linguistic changes when speakers of the former speak French.

-Some of the phonetic characteristics of Kinshasa French include:
+Here are some of the phonetic characteristics of Kinshasa French: